mayankdedhia/stocks-ticker/README.md

-Demo code to showcare websockets implementation with React and TS
+Code to showcase websockets implementation with React and TS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The code fetches stock information over websocket and displays it in table.

 ## Available Scripts